aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 ## Specify which organizations can use CodeGuru Reviewer

-In the file [`./cdk.json`](cdk.json), add all GitHub organizations or users that should be allowed to use CodeGuru Reviewer in the `allowListedGithubOrgs` list.
+In the file [`./cdk.json`](cdk.json), add all GitHub repositories that should be allowed to use CodeGuru Reviewer in the `allowedGithubRepos` list.
 For example:
 ```
-"allowListedGithubOrgs": ["awslabs", "aws-samples", "alexa"]
+"allowedGithubRepos": ["aws-samples/*", "awslabs/smithy"]
 ```
+allows all repositories in the organization `aws-sample` and the repository `awslabs/smithy` to use CodeGuru Reviewer.

 ## Deploy the Stack to your account

-Once you have updated the `allowListedGithubOrgs`, run the following commands:
+Once you have updated the `allowedGithubRepos`, run the following commands:
 ```
 npm run build
 cdk deploy